wretched.computer

 I don’t know how common a practice this is, but when I’m looking at a new binary file format in a hex editor, I’ll often sorta squint my eyes and scroll through it to try to get a feel for how “dense” the data looks at different points.
 This is useful for identifying the boundaries of different sections of data, since a sequence of 100 floating-point numbers will often look very different than a sequence of 100 16-bit unsigned integers.

-Also, as an aside, for the remainder of this post (and probably future ones), I’ll abbreviate the number formats we’ve been describing as follows: a prefix of either u for an unsigned integer, s for signed integer, or f for floating-point, followed by the bit length.
+Also, for the remainder of this post (and probably future ones), I’ll abbreviate the number formats we’ve been describing as follows: a prefix of either u for an unsigned integer, s for signed integer, or f for floating-point, followed by the bit length.
 So a 16-bit signed integer is s16, while a 32-bit floating point number is an f32.

 To my eyes, there are a couple visibly obvious sections in this file: